 - Walking paths, bathrooms, and parking for vehicles and bikes;

 - And access to the Alexander Zuckermann Bay Bridge Trail, which extends over 4 miles from Emeryville to Yerba Buena Island.

 Visit the East Bay Regional Park District website for details about the amenities currently available, as well as the history of the park.

-Now dubbed a regional shoreline, the park is named in honor of Judge John Sutter, a former East Bay Regional Park District Director and visionary who in 1967 proposed a park at this site for public recreation and access.
-Additional information including park features and site history is available on the Park District's Judge John Sutter Regional Shoreline webpage.
+The park, a designated regional shoreline, is named in honor of Judge John Sutter, a former East Bay Regional Park District Director and founding member and former president of Citizens for Regional Recreations and Parks.
+In 1967, he proposed a park at this site for public recreation and access.

 The Gateway Park project originally included development of a trail to link West Oakland to the park and the San Francisco Bay Trail.
 That component was split from the park project in 2015, and the trail portion that will link the West Oakland community to the shoreline is called the West Oakland Link.
 That project is now in the environmental review phase.

-The Gateway Park Working Group, a consortium of nine agencies, was formed to advance and manage the Gateway Park planning effort and the preparation of the Gateway Park Project Concept Report and EIR.
-The Working Group consists of representatives from the Bay Area Toll Authority (BATA), Caltrans, San Francisco Bay Conservation and Development Commission (BCDC), California Transportation Commission (CTC), East Bay Regional Park District (EBRPD), City of Oakland, Port of Oakland, East Bay Municipal Utility District (EBMUD) and Association of Bay Area Governments’ (ABAG’s) Bay Trail Project.
+Development of the Judge John Sutter Regional Shoreline was a joint project between nine agencies: Bay Area Toll Authority, Caltrans, San Francisco Bay Conservation and Development Commission, California Transportation Commission, East Bay Regional Park District, City of Oakland, Port of Oakland, East Bay Municipal Utility District and Association of Bay Area Governments’ Bay Trail Project.